thomasmatlock/Reference-Library/Classes/Udemy/Node/Node-class-notes.md

   - CRUD: Creating Documents
     - db.collection.insertMany([{}, {}]) // accepts an array of js objects
   - CRUD: Querying (Reading) Documents
-    - EASIEST WAY
-    - db.collection.find({key: value}) // ie, key value object might be: name: "The Sea Explorer", it returns anything that matches the property values you put in
+    - db.collection.find({key: value}) // ie, key value object might be: name: "The Sea Explorer", it returns anything that matches property values you put in
       - the object you pass to this is the just the "filter" object, you give it a property, then a value to find any matches for
-    - SPECIAL QUERY OPERATORS for advanced find functionality
+    - Advanced search (SPECIAL QUERY OPERATORS)
+      - BASIC EXAMPLES
-      - db.tours.find({price: {$lte: 500}}) basically the propertyy 1st, then for the operator, use an object ie {$lte: 500} this finds anything less than 500
+        - db.collection.find({price: {$lte: 500}}) property 1st, then object containing operator, ie: {$lte: 500} finds anything less than/equal to 500
-        - teh '$' symbol in MongoDB is reserved for the operators
-      - db.collection.find({property: {$gte: 500}}) // $gte is greater than, $lte is less than.
-This would search for db entries with a price greater than 500
+        - db.collection.find({property: {$gte: 500}}) // $gte is greater than, \$lte is less than.
+Searches for db entries with a price greater than 500
       - OPERATORS
+        - the '\$' symbol in MongoDB is reserved for the operators
-        - $lt=less than
+        - \$lt=less than
-        - $lte=less than or equal to
+        - \$lte=less than or equal to
-        - $gt=greater than
+        - \$gt=greater than
-        - $gt=greater than
+        - \$gt=greater than
-        - $gte=greater than or equal to
+        - \$gte=greater than or equal to
-      - MULTIPLE FILTERS
+      - MULTIPLE FILTER EXAMPLES (using AND/OR to find docs)
         - AND example (finds matches that fit ALL filter criteria):
           - db.tours.find({price: {$gt: 300}, rating: {$lte: 4.9}}) // searches for matches w price greater than 300, rating less than or equal to 4.9
             - basically just pass it a filter object in curlies, then for each criteria, the operator needs to be in an object also
         - OR example (finds matches that match ANY of the filter criteria)
-          - example (this is a little trickier)
-            - db.tours.find({ $or: [{price: {$lt: 500}}, {rating: {$gte: 4.8}} ] }) // find db items that match price less than 500, OR rating greater than 4.8
+          - db.tours.find({ $or: [{price: {$lt: 500}}, {rating: {\$gte: 4.8}} ] }) // find db items that match price less than 500, OR rating greater than 4.8
-              - takes an object, which starts with $or:
+            - takes an object, which starts with \$or:
-              - $or: takes an array of filter objects, in which the above example we have 2 filter objects to check db items against
+            - \$or: takes an array of filter objects, in which the above example we have 2 filter objects to check db items against
-        - Projection (selecting only specific properties of the matched db items to be displayed when it returns) ie, dont want the entire object, just the name
+      - PROJECTION EXAMPLES (returns only chosen properties of the matched db items to be displayed) ie, dont want entire object, just the name
-          - db.tours.find({ $or: [{price: {$gt: 500}}, {rating: {$gte: 4.8}} ] }, {name: 1}), insert a 2nd obj completely outside and after the OR operator obj
+        - db.tours.find({ $or: [{price: {$gt: 500}}, {rating: {\$gte: 4.8}} ] }, {name: 1}), insert a 2nd obj completely outside and after the OR operator obj
-            - in the above, the projection object {name: 1}, simply states we want to return all matches but display name property only, not entire obj and all its properties
+          - above, the projection object {name: 1}, simply states we want all matches but display name property only, not entire obj w/ all its properties
   - CRUD: Updating Documents
+    - EXAMPLES
+      - db.collection.updateOne({ name: "The Snow Adventurer"}, { \$set: { price: 597}})
+        - obj1 = filter obj to specify document to update
+        - obj1, what property to update of that document
+          - obj2 operator is \$set (like post or patch)
+          - obj2 arg is obj containing property to update, with value to update it to
+        - note: if we want to update 1 doc, use updateOne, but if we know update will match multiple docs, use updateMany
+      - db.collection.updateMany({price: {$gt: 500}, rating: {$gte: 4.8}}, {\$set: {premium: true}})
+        - obj1 = filter obj, to specify docs to update
+        - obj2 = what property to update - in this case premium is a property that doesnt exist, so it will add it to the matching docs
+      - db.collection.replaceOne() // same as updateOne, but replaces.
+      - db.collection.replaceMany() // same as updateMany, but replaces.
   - CRUD: Deleting Documents
   - Using Compass App for CRUD Operations
   - Creating a Hosted Database with Atlas